alanmdsan/api-todo/README.md

 # api-todo

-this project uses docker, node.js and postgres db
+this project uses node.js and mongodb